Study lepton flavor violation $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ within the Mass Insertion Approximation: Introduction

-The LFV decay of B meson provides a finer probe for finding NP.
+The LFV decay of B-meson provides a finer probe for finding NP.
 In addition to the process studied in this paper, the B-meson decay process $B_s\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ is also very interesting.
+Over the past decade, we have witnessed tremendous efforts by the high-energy physics community to better understand exclusive decays based on $B\rightarrow sll$, as their detailed experimental analysis became feasible at the Large Hadron Collider (LHC)\cite{tj13,tj14,tj15,tj16,tj17}. $B\rightarrow sll$ decay is thought to be the main window to the particle content of physical BSM.
+The symbol Br represents the branching ratio.
 The LHCb experiment sets the latest upper limits on $Br(B_s\rightarrow e{\mu})$ as $5.4\times10^{-9}$, and $Br(B_s\rightarrow {\mu}{\tau})$ as $3.4\times10^{-5}$ at 90\% confidence level (CL.)\cite{B23,B24}.
-In the exploration of some other new physical models, it can be observed that the branching ratios of the $B_s\rightarrow e{\mu}$ as compared to ${\tau}{\mu}$ and ${\tau}e$ channels ($10^{-9}$) appear in the final state\cite{B29}.
+In the exploration of some other new physical models, it can be observed that the branching ratio of the process $B_s\rightarrow e{\mu}$ appears in $10^{-9}$, which is about four orders smaller than $Br(B_s\rightarrow e{\tau})$ and $Br(B_s\rightarrow{\mu}{\tau})$\cite{tj3}.
 The NP contributions can be associated with new particles with mass scales well above the energy range of the LHC, for example, by a multi-TeV-scale $Z^{'}$ boson or a leptoquark.
-Therefore, the precise determination of the effective coupling through the measurement processes $B_d\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$($B_d\rightarrow e{\mu}$, $B_d\rightarrow e{\tau}$ and $B_d\rightarrow {\mu}{\tau}$) are essential to understand or constrain the structure of any NP model.
-These decay channels can be further analyzed at the upcoming LHC and b-factories, events that could lead to the origin of single signals in NP.
+Therefore, the precise determination of the effective coupling through the measurement processes $B^0\rightarrow{{l_i}^{\pm}{l_j}^{\mp}}$ ($B^0\rightarrow e{\mu}$, $B^0\rightarrow e{\tau}$ and $B^0\rightarrow {\mu}{\tau}$) are essential to understand or constrain the structure of any NP model.
+These decay channels can be further analyzed at the upcoming LHC and B-factories, they may be events that could lead to the origin of single signals in NP.